intelagense/howdy/CONTRIBUTING.md

 ## Found a Bug?
-If you find a bug (sorry for that :sweat_smile:), you can contribute by [submitting an issue][submit-issue].
+If you find a bug, you can contribute by [submitting an issue](submit-issue).
-If you are really into it, [submit a Pull Request][submit-pr] with your fix, we will be grateful forever.
+If you are really into it, [submit a Pull Request](submit-pr) with your fix, we will be grateful forever.

 ## Documentation Never Ends
 When it comes to documentation, there is always room for improvement.
-You can feel free to [submit a Pull Request][submit-pr] with your documentation changes or even just [submit an issue][submit-issue].
+You can feel free to [submit a Pull Request](submit-pr) with your documentation changes or even just [submit an issue](submit-issue).

-## Have a Great Idea?
-Feel like you know what feature is missing?
-Share your thoughts with us by [submitting an issue][submit-issue].
-Do you want to make sure your feature is implemented?
-Submit an issue with your implementation proposal.
-This will allow us to prevent duplication of work, discuss the details of the implementation, and even provide designs, if necessary.
-Discussing your proposal will make sure that your work will be accepted into the project.

 ## Contribution Guideline

 ### Submitting an Issue

 Before submitting your issue, please check that it has not been reported already (open or closed).
-Please provide as many details as possible so we can act as soon as possible.
+Please provide as many details as possible so we can act immediately.

 ### Submitting a Pull Request